Vipassana Centre Austria

 For further information please visit the section for Old Students.

-10th of May, 2019: New finance status for centre development.
+23rd of November, 2019: New finance status for centre development

 Foundation of Vipassana Meditation in Austria